 Wrapping up

 Because browsers have multiple methods in place to detect your location, to truly spoof your location, you may need to use a couple of methods.
 Our recommended solution is to use a VPN and manually change your location in your browser.
-If you find that too cumbersome (it’s a little more difficult in Chrome), then trying the Location Guard extension alongside a VPN could be a very viable solution.
+If you find that too cumbersome (it’s a little more difficult in Chrome), then using a provider that can automatically change your GPS settings (such as NordVPN), or using the Location Guard extension alongside a VPN could be a very viable solution.

 Unfortunately, despite even using the pre-determined locations in the latest Chrome Sensor box, it still shows my default location using the websites you mentioned.
 I exited Chrome and then relaunched everything Developer’s box.
 I have my location disabled.
 Do you know what I am doing wrong?